Size: 2.75 acres Phase 1 cost: For base building and loan payment to city: $5.8 million

 - OMSI District is projected to increase dramatically in tourist opportunities and cultural activities.

-- New Light Rail/Street Car/Bus Transit Center is projected to be one of the busiestin TriMet system.
+- New Light Rail/Street Car/Bus Transit Center is projected to be one of the busiest in the TriMet system.

-- The new facility will be at the hub of rail activity – the Oregon Pacific (shortline) and Union Pacific (mainline) railroads, and the future Eastside Streetcar and Portland-Milwaukie Light Rail stations.
-When the facility is ready in 2012, there will be over 100 years of rail travel represented in the district.
+- The new facility is the hub of rail activity – the Oregon Pacific (shortline) and Union Pacific (mainline) railroads, the Eastside Streetcar and Portland-Milwaukie Light Rail stations.
+With the completion of the Portland-Milwaukie Light Rail line, the Oregon Rail Heritage Center is surrounded by over a hundred years of rail activity.